 The Art Center offers on-site and in-school education programs for all ages.
 A typical day of on-site learning at Hyde Park Art Center sees children painting, teenagers taking photographs, and curious adults exchanging ideas with teaching artists and visiting arts professionals.
 The end result is a vibrant community filled with youth and adult artists, dedicated teaching artists, and passionate arts enthusiasts.

-Click here to download our Spring 2014 Course Schedule (PDF).
-Classes begin March 31.
+Click here to download our Spring Course Catalog (PDF).

 Courses are offered in 7 different studios, each designed to accommodate group learning and individual studio practice.